byu-books/fluid_mechanics/_sources/chapters/fluid_properties/fluid_properties.md

 \tau = -\mu\frac{du}{dy}.
 ```

 Here, $\tau$ is the shear stress, $u$ is a velocity, and $y$ is a directional coordinate.
+Viscosity is a property of the fluid and depends on the fluid temperature, pressure, and composition.
+For Newtonian fluids, the visocity does not depend on the shear rate $du/dy$.
 These quantities are illustrated in {numref}`fig:couette_plates`.
 The figure illustrates the flow between infinite parallel plates where the lower plate is fixed and the upper plate moves at some velocity $u$.
 This is a so-called
 *<a href=https://en.wikipedia.org/wiki/Couette_flow target=_blank>Couette flow</a>*.

 ```{figure} fig_couette_plates.svg